hazarute/NeatData/ReadMe.md

 ## 💻 Usage

 The script is run from the command line and now supports cleaning multiple files at once.
+All CLI cleaning options are automatically added as pipeline steps and managed centrally—no manual module calls.
 You do **not** need to edit the script for basic usage.
-Advanced users and developers can customize the cleaning pipeline by adding/removing modules in the `modules/` folder and configuring the pipeline manager.
+Advanced users and developers can customize the cleaning pipeline by adding/removing modules in the `modules/` folder and configuring the pipeline manager or config file.

 **Basic single file cleaning:**
 ```bash